kinsi55/CS_BeatSaber_Camera2/README.md

 Please see [**The Wiki**](https://github.com/kinsi55/CS_BeatSaber_Camera2/wiki) for details on how to properly use / configure Camera2

+You can always find the latest Release and my example configuration in [the releases](https://github.com/kinsi55/CS_BeatSaber_Camera2/releases)

 ### New features / improvements (Unless said otherwise, everything configurable per camera)

 #### General